RafaelM1994/cyberspeed-project/README.md

 $Env:TF_VAR_AZURE_SUBSCRIPTION_ID = "value"
 $Env:TF_VAR_AZURE_TENANT_ID = "value"
 ```
+Note: Some variables above will only be available when you Deploy terraform initial infrastructure, which will be shown in the step 1.1

 > Grant "Contributor" and "User Access Administrator" permissions to the service principal for it to create the resources and to grant permissions to AKS to access the ACR